 What is Neuromuscular Dentistry?

-In addition to general dentistry, Dr. Sullivan has training and extensive expertise in neuromuscular dentistry.
-This is a specialization of dentistry focusing on the alignment of the jaw.
-Neuromuscular dentistry is concerned with how the teeth, jaw joints, and facial muscles work together when opening and closing your mouth.
-If there is improper alignment or function, the patient can experience chronic pain that is difficult for a general dentist to diagnose.
+In addition to general dentistry, Dr. Sullivan has extensive training and expertise in neuromuscular dentistry.
+This specialization of dentistry focuses on the alignment of the jaw.
+Neuromuscular dentistry is also concerned with how the teeth, jaw joints, and facial muscles work together when opening and closing your mouth.
+If there is an improper alignment or function, the patient can experience chronic pain that is difficult for a general dentist to diagnose.
 Beyond his general dentistry training, Dr. Sullivan has a neuromuscular dentistry fellowship from the Las Vegas Institute for Advanced Dental Studies.

 What does neuromuscular dentistry help treat?

 Whereas general dentistry looks at each tooth, Dr. Sullivan’s neuromuscular dentistry training allows him to see the teeth, jaw, head, and neck as a whole.
 With this approach, he can customize a treatment plan that corrects issues such as unusual tooth wear, painful jaw symptoms, overbites, or temporomandibular joint syndrome (TMJ).

 For a healthy, pain-free bite, three components must work together: the teeth, the masseter muscles, and the temporomandibular joints.
 Any of those three components can become misaligned, creating bite problems that can lead to jaw pain that radiates down the neck and into the shoulders.

 The temporomandibular joint is the joint that connects your jaw to your skull.
 This joint combines a hinge action with sliding motions.
 When there is an inherent misalignment of the jaw or teeth, or if there has been an injury, this can lead to a localized pain disorder called temporomandibular joint syndrome (TMJ) or temporomandibular disorder (TMD).